Holographic-Sol/icue_display/README.txt

 Frontend is a personal template of mine and currently provides only some control to the backend.

 Values are saved to config.dat for memory accross reboots.

+Careful not to spam writes to config until readonly boolean's are set while writing, or values spammed will not be written.